TheHenk/CollabNote/README.md

 - **Authentication**: Secure user login, registration, and password management.
 - **Notes Management**: Create, update, delete, and reorder notes.
 - **Sharing**: Share notes with other users seamlessly.
-- **Syncing**: Real-time syncing of notes across devices, and across users, thanks to Supabase.
+- **Syncing**: Real-time syncing of notes across devices, and across users, thanks to Supabase and WebSockets.
 - **Collaboration**: Collaborate with others on notes in real-time.
 - **Search**: Search for notes by title or content.
 - **User Profiles**: Manage and search user profiles.